 Manufacturing intelligence -- business intelligence (BI) for manufacturing firms -- has lagged behind BI for the enterprise.
 The primary reasons for this have been the complex nature of plant floor data and the incompatibility of diverse plant floor resources.
 However, this is starting to change.
 Now the big question is how can manufacturers most wisely deploy manufacturing intelligence solutions to increase operational performance management and get more visibility into plant floor metrics.
 Trends in operational performance management are examined in this podcast with Julie Fraser, president of Cambashi, Inc., an engineering and enterprise IT applications consulting firm.
 Industry analyst Fraser specializes in manufacturing strategies and plant floor solutions.

-chain management technology and implementation trends for a lean supply chain -- April 9,
+Supply chain management technology and implementation trends for a lean supply chain -- April 9, 2009

 As the need to cut costs and boost efficiency continues to grow in this economy, manufacturers are looking for ways to improve their supply chain management.
 Implementing lean manufacturing into the supply chain is one solution.
 In this podcast, SCM expert Anil Gupta offers listeners advice on how to apply lean principles to their supply chains and shop floors, implement lean technology in their supply chains and shop floors and leverage existing SCM technology to make a leaner supply chain.